SouravDSGit/Hydrodynamic-Modeling/docs/chapter_02.md

 ### Specific Energy and Critical Depth

-Specific energy ($E$) is the energy per unit weight of water relative to the channel bottom:
+Specific energy (`E`) is the energy per unit weight of water relative to the channel bottom:

 ```{math}
 E = y + \frac{V^2}{2g}